-In connection with receipt of the equity contribution of \$250.0 million from the City on June 28, 2017, the Board declared dividends payable to the City and approved amendments to the Corporation's Dividend Policy, as follows:
+In connection with receipt of the equity contribution of \$250.0 million from the City on June 28, 2017, the Board declared dividends payable to the City and approved amendments to the Corporation's Dividend Policy, which provided:

-• In respect of fiscal 2017, an aggregate amount of \$75.0 million shall be paid to the City, consisting of two previously declared installments of \$6.25 million each and a further \$62.5 million.
-The \$62.5 million was paid to the City on July 7, 2017.

-• In respect of fiscal 2018 and subsequent fiscal years, 60% of the Corporation's consolidated net income after net movements in regulatory balances for the prior fiscal year shall be declared separately in four equal quarterly instalments, with each instalment payable to the City on the last business day of each fiscal quarter.
+- In respect of fiscal 2017, an aggregate amount of \$75.0 million shall be paid as dividends to the City, consisting of two previously declared installments of \$6.25 million each and a further \$62.5 million.
+The \$62.5 million was paid to the City on July 7, 2017 - In respect of fiscal 2018 and subsequent fiscal years, 60% of the Corporation's consolidated net income after net movements in regulatory balances for the prior fiscal year shall be declared as dividends separately in four equal quarterly instalments, with each instalment payable to the City on the last business day of each fiscal quarter.

 The revised Dividend Policy was set out in further detail, including that any dividends will be subject to restrictions imposed by law and the Shareholder Direction, in an amendment of the Shareholder Direction, which included the Corporation's former Dividend Policy.
-These changes also superseded the Board's previous decision announced in November 2016 that it would reduce dividend payments to the City to \$25.0 million per year until further notice.

-The Corporation declared and paid dividends to the City totalling \$63.35 million in 2016, \$75.0 million in 2017, and \$93.9 million in 2018.
+The Corporation declared and paid dividends to the City totalling \$75.0 million in 2017, \$93.9 million in 2018, and \$100.4 million in 2019.

-On March 6, 2019, the Board declared a quarterly dividend in the amount of \$25.1 million, payable to the City by March 29, 2019.
+On March 27, 2020, the Board declared a dividend in the amount of \$25.0 million, payable to the City by March 31, 2020.

-LDC declared and paid \$nil dividends to the Corporation in 2016, and declared and paid \$2.1 million in 2017 and \$42.7 million in 2018.
+LDC declared and paid dividends to the Corporation of \$2.1 million in 2017, \$42.7 million in 2018 and \$nil in 2019.

-TH Energy declared and paid \$nil dividends to the Corporation in 2016, 2017, and 2018.
+TH Energy declared and paid \$nil dividends to the Corporation in 2017, 2018, and 2019.